mainmatter/playbook/project-procedure/digital-products/README.md

 ## Setup

-Before any of the actual work can be started though, the project infrastructure needs to be set up as effective tooling is vital for effective collaboration among the stakeholders.
+Before any of the actual work can be started though, the project infrastructure needs to be set up, as effective tooling is vital for effective collaboration among the stakeholders.
 The main tasks are:

 - deciding and setting up a source control system for maintaining the project's